Photo: Andrzej Otrębski / Wikimedia Commons

 FAQ

 What is the cheapest European country for travel in 2026?
-Bulgaria and Albania are the cheapest EU-adjacent countries — the extraordinary Sofia (the most undervisited capital in Europe for the value: the extraordinary Alexander Nevsky Cathedral, the extraordinary National History Museum, and the extraordinary Sofia food market at extraordinary local prices), and the extraordinary Tirana (the most rapidly developing capital in Europe: the extraordinary Blloku neighborhood, the extraordinary Bunker Art museum (the most unusual museum in Europe — the extraordinary 24-storey Cold War bunker converted to the most extraordinary contemporary art experience in Albania)).
-Within the EU: the most affordable capitals are Sofia (Bulgaria), Bucharest (Romania), and Vilnius (Lithuania).
+Bulgaria and Albania are the cheapest EU-adjacent countries — Sofia (one of Europe’s most undervisited capitals for the value: the Alexander Nevsky Cathedral, the National History Museum, and a food market with genuinely local prices) and Tirana (one of Europe’s most rapidly developing capitals: the Blloku neighborhood, and the Bunker Art museum, a 24-storey Cold War bunker converted into an unusual contemporary art space).
+Within the EU, the most affordable capitals are Sofia (Bulgaria), Bucharest (Romania), and Vilnius (Lithuania).

 Is Eastern Europe safe for budget travelers?
 Yes — Eastern Europe has an excellent safety record for budget travelers.
 Prague, Budapest, Kraków, Warsaw, Tallinn, Riga, Vilnius, Ljubljana, and Bratislava are all among the safest cities in Europe for independent travelers.
-The extraordinary petty theft risk (the extraordinary pocket areas: Budapest metro line 1, Prague Old Town Square, and Kraków Main Market Square) is the primary concern rather than any violent crime risk.
+Petty theft (in pocket areas like Budapest’s metro line 1, Prague’s Old Town Square, and Kraków’s Main Market Square) is the primary concern rather than any violent crime risk.